Q. Is there tax on Girl Scout Cookies?

 Q. We don’t see many girls going door-to-door anymore.
 Why?

 A. Girl Scouts certainly do sell Girl Scout Cookies® door-to-door.
 They also sell Girl Scout Cookies® through the increasing popular “cookie booths” and through phone calls to previous cookie customers.
-Girl Scout Cookie Booth Sales can be found using the Cookie Locator Website or the Girl Scouts Cookie Finder App.
+Girl Scout Cookie Booth Sales can be found using the Cookie Locator Website or the Girl Scout Cookie Finder App (for Android) (for iPhone).

 Q. Do all girls sell cookies?
 Is it required?

 A. Individual participation in this Girl Scout program activity is voluntary, however it is council policy that troops must participate in the Girl Scout Cookie Program to be eligible to participate in other money-earning activities.
 Girls gain life skills such as teamwork, money management, and entrepreneurship through the Cookie Program.
 This activity also provides Girl Scout councils with revenue to support Girl Scouting in local communities, including a portion that goes back to the Girl Scout troop/group selling the cookies.

 Q. Can individual girls (who are not members of a group) sell Girl Scout Cookies®?

 A. Yes.
 Individual registered girls can sell Girl Scout cookies.
 GSCM encourages individually registered girls to participate in the Cookie Sale Program activity and sell cookies with a group or through a “Juliette” coordinator within their geographic area.